-DPM Tharman at KK Women's and Children's Hospital (KKH) 160th Anniversary Dinner
+DPM Tharman Shanmugaratnam at KK Women's and Children's Hospital (KKH) 160th Anniversary Dinner

-DPM Tharman speaking at KK Women's and Children's Hospital (KKH) 160th Anniversary Dinner on 27 October 2018.
+Speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the KK Women's and Children's Hospital (KKH) 160th Anniversary Dinner on 27 October 2018.

 Senior Minister of State, Ministry of Health and Ministry of the Environment and Water Resources Amy Khor